View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Results

 \section{Results}

 In this section, we discuss implementation details for our network in Sec. \ref{sec:implementation}.
-Then we show comparisons to other methods on \edit{our dataset} in Sec. \ref{sec:comparison}.
-Finally we discuss limitations of our current setup and method in Sec. \ref{sec:limitations}. \edit{Result videos can be found in the supplementary materials.}
+Then we show comparisons to other methods on our dataset in Sec. \ref{sec:comparison}. \edit{ We include comparisons on our synthetic dataset in Sec.~\ref{sec:synthetic}.
+To explore the effects of different loss functions, we show the ablation studies in Sec.~\ref{sec:ablation}.
+We show that our method is able to degrade gracefully even doing view extrapolation far outside the viewing volume in Sec.~\ref{sec:large_dist}.
+Our method can also be extended to incorporate more input views in Sec.~\ref{sec:more_views}. } Finally we discuss limitations of our current setup and method in Sec. \ref{sec:limitations}.
+Result videos can be found in the supplementary materials.